 You can adjust various settings in High Fidelity so that it runs to your preferences.
 Many of these settings are changed using the HUD (in Desktop mode) or Tablet (in VR mode).

 In VR, all of your settings are found in your Tablet.
-It also gives you easy access to any apps that you install.
+The Tablet also gives you easy access to any apps that you install.
 Pull up the tablet by clicking the menu button on your controller.

 In Desktop Mode, you have the option to use either the Tablet or a smaller version called the “Heads-up Display” or HUD.
 It contains the exact same options as the Tablet (settings, apps, etc), but it takes up less space on your screen.
 To enable the HUD, first enable the Developer menu by going to Settings > Developer Menu.
 Then, go to Developer > UI > Desktop Tablet Becomes Toolbar.